 Make a positive difference in the lives of individuals and communities.

-Combine courses in psychology, sociology, social work, and interdisciplinary Social Development Studies topics to understand social issues from many different perspectives.
+Combine courses in psychology, sociology, social work, and interdisciplinary Social Development Studies (SDS) topics to understand social issues from many different perspectives.

 You’ll explore how physical and mental health, socioeconomic realities, education, and emotional support affect well-being on the local, national, and global scale.